tribixbite/awesome/README.md

 *   [mslonik/Hotstrings](https://github.com/mslonik/Hotstrings) - AutoHotkey oriented GUI to Hotstrings
 *   [evilC/AppFactory](https://github.com/evilC/AppFactory) - A library for creating AHK Gui Apps with configurable hotkeys and settings.
 *   [pmb6tz/windows-desktop-switcher](https://github.com/pmb6tz/windows-desktop-switcher) - An AutoHotKey script for Windows that lets a user change virtual desktops by pressing CapsLock + \<num>.
+*   [TaranVH/2nd-keyboard](https://github.com/TaranVH/2nd-keyboard) - ALL of Taran's scripts - not just for the 2nd keyboard.

 ## SVG